-- (a) When billing, unless otherwise provided by these rules, medical providers must use the appropriate modifiers found in CPT® 2014, HCPCS' level II national modifiers, or anesthesia modifiers, when applicable. - (b) Modifier 22 identifies a service provided by a medical service provider that requires significantly greater effort than typically required.
-Modifier 22 may only be reported with surgical procedure codes with a global period of 0, 10 or 90 days listed in Appendix B. The bill must include documentation describing the additional work.
+(a) When billing, unless otherwise provided by these rules, medical providers must use the appropriate modifiers found in CPT[®] 2016, CPT[®] 2017, HCPCS' level II national modifiers, or anesthesia modifiers, when applicable.

+(b) Modifier 22 identifies a service provided by a medical service provider that requires significantly greater effort than typically required.
+Modifier 22 may only be reported with surgical procedure codes with a global period of 0, 10, or 90 days as listed in Appendix B. The bill must include documentation describing the additional work.
 It is not sufficient to simply document the extent of the patient's comorbid condition that caused the additional work.
 When a medical service provider appropriately bills for an eligible procedure with modifier 22, the payment rate is 125% of the fee published in Appendix B, or the fee billed, whichever is less.
 For all services identified by modifier 22, two or more of the following factors must be present:

-- Unusually lengthy procedure; - Excessive blood loss during the procedure; - Presence of an excessively large surgical specimen (especially in abdominal surgery); - Trauma extensive enough to complicate the procedure and not billed as separate procedure codes; - Other pathologies, tumors, malformations (genetic, traumatic, surgical) that directly interfere with the procedure but are not billed as separate procedure codes; or - The services rendered are significantly more complex than described for the submitted CPT
+(A) Unusually lengthy procedure;

+(B) Excessive blood loss during the procedure;

+(C) Presence of an excessively large surgical specimen (especially in abdominal surgery);

+(D) Trauma extensive enough to complicate the procedure and not billed as separate procedure codes;

+(E) Other pathologies, tumors, malformations (genetic, traumatic, or surgical) that directly interfere with the procedure but are not billed as separate procedure codes; or (F) The services rendered are significantly more complex than described for the submitted $CPT^{\mathbb{R}}$.